Set up Visual Studio with VSTS

 How do I set up Visual Studio 2015 for VSTS during sign in?

 If you have a Visual Studio subscription that includes the Visual Studio IDE, get the version that's available with your subscription.

 Start Visual Studio, and then sign in to create your profile.

 This profile saves your settings and roams with you when you sign in to Visual Studio on any computer.
 Why else should I sign in?
 If you're a Visual Studio subscriber, use the sign-in address for your subscription.

 Add your Visual Studio profile details.
-You only have to do this once.
+You have to do this only once.

 Create your first team project to store your code, work items, backlog, builds, tests, and other assets.
 Name your team project, select a process to organize your work, and choose the version control to manage your code.

 If you're a new Visual Studio user, you can change your settings here, or change them later in Visual Studio options.

 These changes are saved with your profile, and your settings roam with you wherever you sign in.

 To view your new VSTS organization, sign in to